mckinsey/vizro/vizro-core/docs/pages/get-started/faqs.md

 Any attempt at a high-level explanation must rely on an oversimplification that misses many important nuances.
 With the caveat that it's not possible to "compare apples with pears", and that any comparison will have a different conclusion for different users, an oversimplified view could be:

-??? info "Streamlit is great for rapid prototyping"
+??? details "Streamlit is great for rapid prototyping"

     - **rapid prototyping** - Streamlit's architecture allows you to write apps the same way you write plain Python scripts.
       To unlock this, Streamlit apps have a unique data flow: any time something must be updated on the screen, Streamlit reruns your entire Python script from top to bottom. [[1]](https://docs.streamlit.io/library/get-started/main-concepts)